William Forster (mathematician): Forster's account

-While staying at Oughtred's residence at Albury, Surrey during the long vacation of 1630, Forster asked him about an instrument he had heard of, a Ruler to find numbers, sines and tangents.
-This instrument was said to be six feet long (like the instrument called "Mr Gunter's Ruler"), and was used with a pair of beam compasses.
+While staying at Oughtred's residence at Albury, Surrey during the long vacation of 1630, Forster asked him about an instrument he had heard of a ruler of numbers, sines & tangents invented by Gunter.
+This instrument was to be used with a pair of dividers (a drawing compass).
 Oughtred told him that that was a poor invention, and difficult to use.
-"But", said he, "seeing you are taken with such mechanicall wayes of Instruments, I will shew you what devises I haue had by mee these many yeares."
+"But", said he, "seeing you are taken with such mechanicall wayes of Instruments, I will shew you what devices I haue had by me these many yeares."

-He first showed to Forster a rule (a "horizontal instrument") consisting of two straight rulers used together without the need for compasses, and secondly a circular slide rule consisting of a circle or ring so marked, with another moveable circle upon it.
-(These could be used for delineating sundials upon any kind of plane and for demonstrating astronomical principles.)
+He first showed Forster two straight rulers with the same set of logarithmic scales in Gunter's ruler to be used together without the need for compasses, and secondly a circle or ring so marked [with the logarithmic scales], with another moveable circle upon it [having a thread to act as double cursor].
+He also showed him an Horizontal Instrument for Astronomical calculations, that could also be used for delineating sundials upon any kind of plane and for demonstrating astronomical principles.
 Forster was strongly impressed, and told Oughtred he was surprised that he should have kept these valuable inventions hidden for "so many yeares", both from the world, and from himself, to whom his teacher had otherwise been so liberal in explaining the aspects and mysteries of his Art.

 Oughtred's admonition to Forster

 Oughtred replied:"That the true way of Art is not by Instruments, but by Demonstration: and that it is a preposterous course of vulgar Teachers, to begin with Instruments, and not with the Sciences, and so in-stead of Artists, to make their Schollers only doers of tricks, and as it were Iuglers: to the despite of Art, losse of precious time, and betraying of willing and industrious wits, unto ignorance, and idlenesse.
 That the use of Instruments is indeed excellent, if a man be an Artist: but contemptible, being set and opposed to Art.
 And lastly, that he meant to commend to me, the skill of Instruments, but first he would have me well instructed in the Sciences."

-According to Forster's Letter of Dedication (addressed to Sir Kenelm Digby), Oughtred claimed to have projected the "Horizontall Instrument" about thirty years previously (i.e. around 1600), and showed Forster his many notes and instructions for the use of both instruments, mainly written in Latin.
-Forster persuaded him to make them public, and was given the author's permission to translate and publish Oughtred's treatise as The Circles of Proportion and the Horizontall Instrument.
+According to Forster's Letter of Dedication (addressed to Sir Kenelm Digby), Oughtred claimed to have projected the "Horizontal Instrument" about thirty years previously (i.e. around 1600), and showed Forster his many notes and instructions for the use of both instruments, mainly written in Latin.
+In fact, Oughtred already argued with Edmund Gunter for this device, as Gunter also published about a quadrant.
+Forster persuaded Oughtred to make them public, and was given the author's permission to compile, translate and publish Oughtred's notes in a book, The Circles of Proportion and the Horizontal Instrument.
 Both invented, and the uses of both written in Latine by Mr. W. O. Translated into English and set forth for the publique benefit by William Forster (1632, another edition in 1639).
+Forster never mentioned that Oughtred had a single manuscript but many notes and rules of use.